 We recognize compensation costs related to stock options granted to employees based on the estimated fair value of the stock options on the date of the grant using the Black-Scholes option pricing model.
 The grant date fair value of such options is expensed on a straight-line basis over the period during which the employee grantee is required to provide service in exchange for the award, which is generally the vesting period.
-No stock options were granted during the years ended December 31, 2014 or 2015 or the three months ended March 31, 2016 and compensation costs related to previously granted stock options during such periods were immaterial.
+No stock options were granted during the years ended December 31, 2014 or 2015 and compensation costs related to previously granted stock options during such periods were immaterial.